Here are Edinburgh's cheapest petrol stations for buying fuel today as prices soar across the country

 The Morrisons petrol station at Ferry Road is currently the cheapest place to buy petrol in Edinburgh, according to Petrolprices.com.
 Unleaded is on sale for 168.8p a litre at the station.

-Another great option for buying fuel is the Costo in Loadhead, where you can buy Unleaded for 170.p a litre.
+Another great option for buying fuel is the Costco in Loadhead, where you can buy Unleaded for 170.p a litre.

 The third cheapest option is the Sainsbury’s in Blackhall, which was selling Unleaded for 170.9p a litre yesterday.